cadCAD-org/DynamicGamesSeminar/README.md

 ## Syllabus

+Sessions will be 2 hours.
+All sessions will include some lecture component.
+Some will include presentations from guest lecturers and most will include time for discussions.

 ### Part 1: Mathematical Foundations

+[future link to folder in repo]

 #### Week 1
 Introduction to Dynamical Systems; attention will be paid to continuous time, discrete time and event based models.
 For simplicity only linear models will be considered initially.
 A sample system for which the event time, discrete time and continuous time representations are all relevant will be considered.